maximilianorey/AssemblyEthereumMutableProxy/README.md

 Considering solidity’s compiler is very recent, it’s logical that it wouldn’t generate the most optime assembly output, in fact, it insert a lot of swap and pop that can be avoided.
 The problem is, on a smart contract a less optime code is more expensive to execute, so in this cases optimization is a priority.
 In this project, the proxy was constructed directly on Ethereum’s assembly.

-There are two proxies: the "alpha" version has a security bonus that OpenZeppeling's one hasn't but at the end is more expensive.
+There are three proxies: the "alpha" version has a security bonus that OpenZeppeling's one hasn't but at the end is more expensive.
 The "beta" version hasn't this security bonus but its actually cheaper than OpenZeppeling's one.
+The "gamma" version consumes almost the same gas as OpenZeppeling's one but it has the extra security and require an extra contract deployed at least one time on the blockchain.

 # Assembly Proxy Alpha
 This version has extra security, but its execution is more expensive than OpenZeppeling's proxy.
 One problem with the proxy is the implementation can change the registers where the admin or the implementation address is stored.
 Of course, the admin had to put a contract with this implementation before, but is a way to introduce a back door.
 This proxy version checks the registers after the delegate call and ensures they have the same values.
 If not, it revert the transaction.